 Central Valley Community Bancorp in Focus

-Central Valley Community Bancorp (CVCY) is headquartered in Fresno, and is in the Finance sector.
-The stock has seen a price change of 5.25% since the start of the year.
-The holding company for Central Valley Community Bank is paying out a dividend of $0.1 per share at the moment, with a dividend yield of 2.01% compared to the Banks - West industry's yield of 1.74% and the S&P 500's yield of 1.97%.
+Based in Fresno, Central Valley Community Bancorp (CVCY) is in the Finance sector, and so far this year, shares have seen a price change of 5.88%.
+The holding company for Central Valley Community Bank is currently shelling out a dividend of $0.11 per share, with a dividend yield of 2.2%.
+This compares to the Banks - West industry's yield of 2.06% and the S&P 500's yield of 1.95%.

-In terms of dividend growth, the company's current annualized dividend of $0.40 is up 29% from last year.
-In the past five-year period, Central Valley Community Bancorp has increased its dividend 2 times on a year-over-year basis for an average annual increase of 9.63%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Central Valley Community Bancorp's current payout ratio is 23%, meaning it paid out 23% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.44 is up 41.9% from last year.
+In the past five-year period, Central Valley Community Bancorp has increased its dividend 3 times on a year-over-year basis for an average annual increase of 11.53%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Central Valley Community Bancorp's current payout ratio is 26%.
+This means it paid out 26% of its trailing 12-month EPS as dividend.

-CVCY is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $1.64 per share, which represents a year-over-year growth rate of 6.49%.
+Looking at this fiscal year, CVCY expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $1.57 per share, which represents a year-over-year growth rate of 1.95%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, CVCY is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report